Policy & Advocacy Publications

 Civilian Protection Needs in De-Occupied Frontline Territories (February 2023)

 Responsible Partnerships?
-Risk, protection & local actors in the Ukraine humanitarian response (May 2023)
+Risk, protection & local actors in the Ukraine humanitarian response (May 2023); in Ukrainian; in Spanish; in French

 - Moving Forward the Mainstreaming of Women, Peace and Security in the ASEAN | Myanmar, the Philippines, and Thailand